Holyrood Palace or the Palace of

 Robert the Bruce descendants were the Stuart

-kings that ruled Scotland until 1707, and
+Kings that ruled Scotland until 1707, and

 Scotland and England from 1603 to 1707.

-married and buried at the Abbey.
+Royals married and buried at the Abbey.

-1400s - Royal apartments are built at
+1400s - Royal Apartments were built at

 Holyrood Abbey.

-Abbey for James IV.
+for James IV.

 1544 - during the War with England over